irinagall/magento-testing-automation/README.md

 ## Metrics

-To see the latest test metrics, see [the report](reports/testReport.html).
+To see the latest test metrics, see the reports in `reports/`.